graalvm/graalvm-demos/polyglot-javascript-java-r/README.md

 If you would like to run the benchmark on a different instance of Node, you can run it with whatever `node` you have.
 However, usually the polyglot capability won't be supported and the app won't run successfully.

-Open [localhost:3000](localhost:3000) and enjoy the output of the polyglot app.
+Open [localhost:3000](http://localhost:3000/) and enjoy the output of the polyglot app.
 Play with the source code and restart the application to see what else can you do with the mix of JavaScript, Java, and R.

 ## Debugging Polyglot Applications

-GraalVM supports debugging polyglot applications too, add the `--inspect` parameter to the command line, open the url the application prints at the startup in Chrome browser and you can debug, set breakpoints, evaluate expressions in this app in the JavaScript and R code alike.
+GraalVM supports debugging polyglot applications too.
+Add the `--inspect` parameter to the command line, open the URL the application prints at the startup in Chrome browser, and start debugging, set breakpoints, evaluate expressions in this app in the JavaScript and R code alike.

 ## A Note About the Application